hashicorp/vault/website/source/guides/operations/autounseal-aws-kms.html.md

 ## Solution

-Vault Enterprise supports opt-in automatic unsealing via cloud technologies such Amazon KMS or Google Cloud KMS.
+Vault Enterprise supports opt-in automatic unsealing via cloud technologies:
+Amazon KMS, Azure Key Vault or GCP Cloud KMS.
 This feature enables operators to delegate the unsealing process to trusted cloud providers to ease operations in the event of partial failure and to aid in the creation of new or ephemeral clusters.

 ![Unseal with AWS KMS](/assets/images/vault-autounseal-2.png)